Rome is all about good food. There is an abundance of culinary delights that you must try.

-The Romans take for breakfast mostly only an espresso and a croissant – caffè and cornetto – at the bar for around 1.50 euros, maybe also a cappuccino.
-At noon many go to a fast-food restaurant or to a pizza oven (pizza al taglio) and afterwards there is caffè again – the tourists are known to drink cappuccino in the afternoon.
-In the evening there is then an extensive multi-course meal.
+The Romans usually only take an espresso and a croissant – caffè e cornetto – for breakfast at the bar for around € 1.50, maybe even a cappuccino.
+At lunchtime, many people go to a fast-food restaurant or to a pizza oven (pizza al taglio) and then there is coffee again – you can recognize tourists by the fact that they still drink cappuccino in the afternoon.
+In the evening there is an extensive multi-course meal.

-Street food in Rome · Pizza al taglio
+Pizza al taglio

-Street food in Rome · Deep fried food
+Deep fried food

 Many shops also offer deep fried foods.
 There are usually Supplì – fried rice balls in different varieties.
 Normal supplì contain tomato rice with mozzarella, besides you find variants such as Cacio e Pepe, Carbonara and Amatriciana.
 Arancini – the Sicilian variation – are conical fried rice balls with filling.